polymer-spain/DeusCoNWeT/src/static/bower_components/spotify-component-stable/README.md

 # spotify-component
-A component for your playlist on spotify
+A component for your playlists on spotify